10 Reviews of Human Flesh by Real Cannibals

 Notorious Milwaukee cannibal Jeffrey Dahmer claimed the lives of 17 young men between 1978 and 1991.
-Dahmer never really spoke openly about his cannibalism, but when he was arrested, he discussed it a little bit with the FBI.
+Dahmer never really spoke openly about his cannibalism, but he discussed it a little bit with the FBI when he was arrested.
 He said that he would cut off pieces of the bodies, usually from the biceps and the thighs, and he would also cut out some of the organs.
 He would take the muscles or the organs and chop them into bite-size pieces, which he would then cook in a skillet on his stove.

-As for what Dahmer thought of the taste, he said it was similar to filet mignon, which is cut from the smaller end of beef tenderloin.
-It is considered the most tender cut of beef and often called the “king of steaks.”
+As for what Dahmer thought of the taste, he said it was similar to filet mignon, cut from the smaller end of beef tenderloin.
+It is considered the most tender cut of beef and is often called the “king of steaks.”

 Dahmer was sentenced to life in prison in February 1992 and was murdered by a fellow inmate two years later.

 William Seabrook was a reporter with the New York Times but is better known for his truly bizarre travel books.
 One of his most notable works is Jungle Ways, published in 1931.
 The book details a trip to West Africa, where he encountered a tribe known as the Guere, who were reported to ritually consume flesh from recently deceased tribesmen.
 Curious as to what human meat tasted like, Seabrook decided to try some for himself.